suinleelab/coai/README.md

 # CoAI

 Main package with tools to make any predictive model cost-aware.
 To install, run `python setup.py install` from the main directory; `python setup.py install --user` for local install.
+Installation should take only a few minutes.

 For more examples, see `experiments`, in particular `experiments/ED Trauma.ipynb` and `experiments/NHANES.ipynb`.